kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 For unbound PVs referencing a VAC:

 1. Unbound PV created with a VolumeAttributesClass
-    The **VACObjectInUseProtection admission controller**:
+    The **vac_finalizer_controller**:
-    * Check if the VolumeAttributesClass exists.
-If not, the PV will enter the INPROGRESS state because we do not want to impose ordering on object creation
+    * If the VolumeAttributesClassName is nil or empty, the VolumeAttributesClass will not be added to the vac_finalizer_controller cache
     * Check if this VolumeAttributesClass already has a protection finalizer
     * Add the finalizer to the VolumeAttributesClass if there is none
 2. PV has a VolumeAttributesClass and this PV is deleted
-    * The **VACProtectionController** will remove finalizer in the VolumeAttributesClass only if after listing all the PVs and confirm that this PV is the last one that is consuming the VolumeAttributesClass
+    * The **vac_finalizer_controller** will remove finalizer in the VolumeAttributesClass only if after listing all the PVCs/PVs and confirm that this PVC/PV is the last one that is consuming the VolumeAttributesClass in the vac_finalizer_controller cache

+Only the **vac_finalizer_controller** will remove finalizers on VolumeAttributesClass.
+If the **vac_finalizer_controller** fails at the step of removing finalizer even there is no PVC/PV using the VolumeAttributesClass anymore, the **vac_finalizer_controller** should retry the deletion as a separate go routine.

+Since finalizer is more of a best effort instead of accuracy to prevent users making mistakes, the cluster admin can still force add/delete finalizers to the VAC when needed.

 #### Create VolumeAttributesClass